Samuel-Dainton/portfolio-project-1/README.md

 I managed to achieve high scores across Accessibility, Best Practices and SEO.

 Performance however is affected greatly by 2 factors.
-* Lighthouse recommended I use an .avif format, this increased the time it took to load them.
+* Lighthouse recommended I use an .avif format, this reduced the score by quite a margin and I don't fully understand why.
+However I did intend to keep the format as it doesn't appear to have had any noticible negative effect on any of my images.
 In future I intend to try using an .svg format.
 * My hero images have an animation time of 3 seconds where they come into focus.
 Lighthouse sees this as that the text and image are unable to be interacted with and severly caps the score.
 So on this matter I'm not bothered, as I do believe the animation adds to the appeal of the site.

 ![Lighthouse Image](/assets/images/readme-screenshots/lighthouse.png)